-The Electrical Safety Authority aims to provide high-quality service in an effective, open and fair manner.
+In accordance with the principles set out in our Complaint Policy, the Electrical Safety Authority (ESA) aims to provide high-quality service in an effective, open and fair manner.
 We promise to respond to all complaints in a timely, consistent and direct way.
 We aim to treat our customers with respect and courtesy at all times.

 We view complaints as valuable opportunities to strengthen customer relationships.
 We also monitor the nature and frequency of complaints to spot potential problem areas in the business.